 The Sure-Grip Tri-Switch combines a tri-pin control unit and two integrated switches to control the secondary vehicle function.
 The system moves the Tri-Switch left or right to activate programmed functionality.

 Do you have a limited range of motion?
-Look to adaptive extension aids to give you back your independence.
+Look to adaptive extension aids to regain your independence.
 The gear shift selector shown below from Veigel allows a driver to operate a console-mounted gear selector easily.
-There are also models available for floor console and dashboard-mounted gear selectors.
+Models are also available for floor console and dashboard-mounted gear selectors.

-This type of mobility extension allows for the operation of the turn signals from the right side of the steering column vs. the left.
-This device installs without damaging your vehicle’s original operating device.
+This type of extension allows for the turn signal operation from the right side of the steering column instead of the left.
+It installs without damaging your vehicle’s original operating device.

-This mobility driving aid allows the user to operate the turn signals while driving using a control arm mounted much lower on the steering column.
-This is a great choice for a person with limited vertical movement.
+This driving aid allows the user to operate the turn signals while driving using a control arm mounted much lower on the steering column.
+This is an excellent choice for a person with limited vertical movement.
 The device can be used while keeping one’s hands on a set of driving hand controls.
-The mobility device mounts without damaging the vehicle’s original operating lever.
+The device mounts without damaging the vehicle’s original operating lever.

-The parking brake extenders from Veigel and Sure-Grip allow for easier operation of your console-mounted parking brake.
+The parking brake extenders from Veigel and Sure-Grip allow your console-mounted parking brake to operate more easily.
 Many other adaptive driving aids often require the parking brake to be engaged first, making this one of the most common mobility driving aids installed.

 This extension makes the operation of the parking brake easy and safe.
-The materials are sturdy and come in various lengths for customization.
-There are versions of this available for floor-mounted and console-mounted parking brakes.
+The sturdy materials can be customized in various lengths.
+Versions are available for floor-mounted and console-mounted parking brakes.

 Superior Van & Mobility has adaptive equipment financing!
 You can use the funds to finance hand controls, adaptive driving aids, power wheelchair lifts, scooter lifts, mobility seating, and even service & repairs.
 To learn more or to apply today, please click the button below.